 This session will explore essential elements of care during the final year of life for adults with advanced illness.
 It will also focus on effective communication about declining health with patients and families, and on translating preferences into actionable plans through advance care planning.

-Speaker Dr David Brooks
+Speaker Dr David Brooks FRCP

 Speaker Professor Fliss Murtagh FRCP